 - arrange for the establishment and prompt provision of search and rescue services within their Search and Rescue Regions (SRR); - establish a 'national machinery' for the overall coordination of search and rescue services; - establish a rescue coordination centre for the relevant search and rescue region, staffed 24 hours a day.

 2.2 New Zealand Legislation

-The New Zealand Government has ensured that its international obligations for the provision of SAR services are implemented by incorporating appropriate requirements into New Zealand legislation.
+The New Zealand Government has ensured that its international obligations to deliver SAR services are implemented by incorporating appropriate requirements into New Zealand legislation.